TERMINATE QUERY

 query_id

 This is the unique identifier of the Query to terminate.
-See LIST QUERIES to find out how to list all Queries that the user has access to.
+See LIST QUERIESarrow-up-right to find out how to list all Queries that the user has access to.
 The first column (ID) in the response corresponds with the query_id.

 query_name

 This is the name of the Query to terminate.
-See LIST QUERIES to find out how to list all Queries that the user has access to.
+See LIST QUERIESarrow-up-right to find out how to list all Queries that the user has access to.
 The column (Name) in the response corresponds with the query_name.
 The query_version property disambiguates between multiple queries with the same name.

 query_version

 This is the version of the Query to terminate.
-See LIST QUERIES to find out how to list all Queries that the user has access to.
+See LIST QUERIESarrow-up-right to find out how to list all Queries that the user has access to.
 The column (Version) in the response corresponds with the query_version.
 If query_name is provided without a query_version, the latest query_version will be used.

 Examples